 - (I).
-If any of the following circumstances exists in the operation of the Board of Directors, date and stage of board meeting, content of proposals, all independent directors' opinions, and the Company's handling of these opinions shall be explained: - (1) Matters listed in Article 14-3 of the Securities Exchange Act: Detailed in "(XI) Important Resolutions of the Shareholders' Meeting and the Board of Directors of Recent Years as of Publication Date of Annual Report" below. - (2) Other matters resolved by the Board of Directors with independent directors' opposing or reserved opinions and relevant record or written statement beyond the preceding matters: Not involved. - (II).
-As for the execution of recusal of any director from any proposal where this director is a stakeholder, name of director, content of proposal, reason for recusal due to conflict of interest and voting status shall be explained: When the Board of Directors deliberates a proposal involving director reward, the related director shall excuse themselves upon discussion and voting on their performance and remuneration, and the other directors shall complete discussion and voting; when proposal for relief of non-compete duty of directors, if a director is a stakeholder, he/she shall excuse himself/herself during discussion and voting and the other directors shall complete discussion and voting; when the proposal for subsequent confirmation of acquisition and disposal of valuable securities is discussed, if a director is a stakeholder, he/she shall excuse himself/herself during and the other directors shall complete discussion and voting; when the proposal for signing of plant lease contract of the Company is discussed, if a director is a stakeholder, he/she shall excuse himself/herself during discussion and voting and the other directors shall complete discussion and voting; - (III).
-Information regarding cycle, period, scope, method and content of self-evaluation (or evaluation for colleagues) of the Board of Directors of the Company and execution conditions of evaluation of the Board of Directors filled out are shown below: 2.
-Appraisal and execution status of results of performance evaluation of the Board of Directors and functional committees (Audit Committee and Remuneration Committee)
+If any of the following circumstances exists in the operation of the Board of Directors, date and stage of board meeting, content of proposals, all independent directors' opinions, and the Company's handling of these opinions shall be explained: - (1) Matters listed in Article 14-3 of the Securities Exchange Act:

+Detailed in "(XI) Important Resolutions of the Shareholders' Meeting and the Board of Directors of Recent Years as of Publication Date of Annual Report" below. - (2) Other matters resolved by the Board of Directors with independent directors' opposing or reserved opinions and relevant record or written statement beyond the preceding matters: Not involved. - (II).
+As for the execution of recusal of any director from any proposal where this director is a stakeholder, name of director, content of proposal, reason for recusal due to conflict of interest and voting status shall be explained: When the Board of Directors deliberates a proposal involving director reward, the related director shall excuse themselves upon discussion and voting on their performance and remuneration, and the other directors shall complete discussion and voting; when proposal for increase of investment amount by the Company is discussed, if a director is a stakeholder, he/she shall excuse himself/herself during discussion and voting and the other directors shall complete discussion and voting; when it is discussed and proposed for the comprehensive reelection of directors as well as nomination of candidates for directors as well as review of qualifications of nominees of directors (including independent directors), directors who become stakeholders in the discussion and voting of proposals regarding the preceding shall excuse themselves, and the other directors shall complete discussion and voting. - (III).
+Information regarding cycle, period, scope, method and content of self-evaluation (or evaluation for colleagues) of the Board of Directors of the Company and execution conditions of evaluation of the Board of Directors filled out are shown below:

+Execution Conditions of Evaluation of the Board of Directors